PlumpMath/interoperate-uk.github.com/source/_posts/2012-01-15-convert-integer-to-roman-numerals.markdown

 categories:
 - Ruby
 ---
 Just gone live with this blog and I must say that I'm pretty impressed with [Octopress](http://octopress.org/).
-Thought I'd check out the code highlighting with a simple Ruby function.
+It only took me a few minutes to get it setup and hosted on [GitHub](http://www.github.com/) thanks to the excellent documentation.
+For my first post I thought I'd check out the code highlighting with a simple Ruby function.

 ``` ruby Convert to Roman Numerals
 def to_roman year